So, looking for your next monitor and consider 24-inch to be the perfect screen size?

 About The Monitor

 Want something a little bit different that also offers an immersive and responsive gaming experience?
-The AOC C24G1A is the best 24″ curved gaming monitor!
+The MSI G2422C is the best 24″ curved gaming monitor!

 Image Quality